tilaskabengele/BiCrystal/README.md

     chmod u+x bicrystal program.py

 Next, add this directory to your $PATH variable.
-In Bash, adding the following lines to your `.bashrc file`:
+In Bash, this is done by adding the following lines to your `.bashrc file`:

     vi ~/.bashrc